ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/EthInterface.md

 Refer to the API below for how to set the IP addresses by calling the `set_network()` function.

+### Troubleshooting information

+Network interface `connect` failure causes:
+1. `NSAPI_ERROR_NO_CONNECTION` indicates that Ethernet link up has failed.
+Check that the Ethernet connection is working.
+1. `NSAPI_ERROR_DHCP_FAILURE` indicates that acquiring IP address has failed.
+Check that the IP address configuration service is working.

 ### EthInterface class reference

 [![View code](https://www.mbed.com/embed/?type=library)](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_eth_interface.html)